Soupy1184/COMP-4471-Project1/ReadMe.md

 <img src="fig\afterClick.png" style="zoom:67%;" />

-After the player clicks on that bacteria and administers the poison to remove it, it disappears and 19 score is added to the players total score because it was so large.
+After the player clicks on that bacteria and administers the poison to remove it, it disappears and a 19 score is added to the player's total score because it was so large.
 A smaller amount of score would be added if the player clicked on the pink bacteria at the bottom (most likely 1 or 2).